dhanush-1704/AI-Data-analyst/README.md

 # AI-Data-analyst
-A simple data analyst project using pandas and for visualization - matplotlib and seaborn but inbuilt with an llm based ai which acts like a brain and morphs the output based on the dataset given.
+A data analyst project that handles data , perform analysis using pandas and for visualization - matplotlib and seaborn but inbuilt with an llm based ai which acts like a brain and morphs the output based on the dataset given.

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)